The-StreamFlow-Software-Org/Kasper/README.md

 # Kasper
 Kasper is a scalable, persistent, in-memory nested key-value database designed for asynchronous operations and blazingly fast access.
 Built with Java.

+## Where We Are Heading
+Kasper's initial implementation for it's network protocols was through raw Java Sockets and the DOM.
+However, with XML latency taking up more than 90% of the query duration, I had to switch protocols.
+From here on forward, we will be using Protocol Buffers for sending data over our sockets-- as well as using Netty for sockets.

 ## Kasper References: Absolute References
 I'm so excited to bring to you my most ambitious feature yet: **Absolute References!**